 Foreclosure Pursuant to an Executory Contract

-In the days before the 2005 reforms to the Property Code concerning executory contracts, a buyer/tenant was truly at a disadvantage when it came to a contract for deed.
-Buyer/tenants could forfeit all sums paid if they defaulted and be evicted as ordinary tenants.
+In the days before the 2005 reforms to the Property Code concerning executory contracts, a buyer-tenant was truly at a disadvantage when it came to a contract for deed.
+Buyer-tenants could forfeit all sums paid if they defaulted and be evicted as ordinary tenants.
 No longer.
-If the buyer/tenant has paid more than 40% of the amount due or made 48 or more monthly payments, then pursuant to the equity protection provisions of Prop.
-Code sec.
-5.066, the seller/landlord must provide a 60 day notice of default and opportunity to cure the default.
+If the buyer-tenant has paid more than 40% of the amount due or made 48 or more monthly payments, then pursuant to the equity-protection provisions of Property Code Section 5.066, the seller-landlord must provide a 60-day notice of default and opportunity to cure the default.
 If the default is not cured, then a trustee may be appointed who can proceed with a non-judicial foreclosure.

 Notice to the IRS

-Due Diligence by an Investor Prior to Purchasing Property at a Foreclosure Sale
+Due Diligence Prior to Purchasing Property at a Fore-closure Sale

 As far as researching title is concerned, obtaining a title report is a good idea.
 One should also obtain copies of the warranty deed and any deeds of trust or other lien instruments.